Interesting Claude Monet Facts For Kids (2023 Updated!)

 He did this in his paintings, and was less concerned about the paintings actually looking real.

 He wanted to paint how humans look upon a scene, rather than what is actually there.
 How interesting is that?

 Claude Monet is probably most well-known for his series of paintings of water lilies, but Monet painted many other landscapes and seascapes.
 It is also knows as Claude Monet Water Lilies.

 Monet died on 5th December 1926.
 He had lung cancer and was 86.
-He is buried in the Giverny cemetery.
+Claude Monet is buried in the Giverny cemetery.